stelgenhof/opensubtitles/README.md

 -----------

 ```
-$ ./opensubtitles
+$ ./opensubtitles [IMDB Movie Number]
 ```

-Then just enter the IMDB Movie ID.
-The downloaded subtitles will be saved in a folder by the movie name.
+The downloaded subtitles will be saved in the `subtitles` directory in a subdirectory named with the title of movie.
 For subtitles files that are not encoded in UTF-8, these will be automatically converted to UTF-8 (if possible).

 ## Contributing

 Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on GitLab :)
 Create [Issues](https://gitlab.com/stelgenhof/opensubtitles/-/issues) for bugs and new features and comment on the ones you are interested in.

+Please refer to the [Contributing Guidelines](CONTRIBUTING) for more details.

 If you enjoy what I am making, an extra cup of coffee is very much appreciated :).
 Your support helps me to put more time into Open-Source Software projects like this.